rule

 Text 33

-For those who in this life wander in the material universe, there is for sure no way of attaining more auspicious than the path by which one arrives at the devotional service [bhakti-yoga] of the Supreme Personality Lord Vâsudeva.
+For those who in this life wander around in the material universe, there is for sure no way of attaining more auspicious than the [direct] path by which one arrives at the devotional service [bhakti-yoga] of the Supreme Personality Lord Vâsudeva.

-For those wandering in this life in the material universe, there for sure is nothing more auspicious as a means of attaining than that which is aimed at in the devotional service [bhakti-yoga] towards the Supreme Personality Lord Vâsudeva.
+For those wandering in this life in the material universe, is there for sure nothing more auspicious as a means of attaining than that at which is aimed in the devotional service [bhakti-yoga] towards the Supreme Personality Lord Vâsudeva.
 (Vedabase)

 Text 34